 Enhancement is Needed – Your Customers Demand it

 The drive for innovation is what’s driving companies towards better processes between engineering and the shop floor.
-With the amount of new products, configurations, variants and ever increasing production rates, companies are now moving from “cost cutting” to growth strategies.
+With the number of new products, configurations, variants, and ever-increasing production rates, companies are now moving from “cost-cutting” to growth strategies.
 These growth strategies are critical because they enable companies to do more with less-fewer errors with fewer experienced personnel – and often involve the implementation of an MES solution.

-Choosing the right MES for your project guarantees cost savings, reduced labor hours and the ability to track your project from inception through unit maintenance, repair and overhaul.
-An MES implementation is the key to a closed loop digital thread, ensuring the stream of information passed from design, manufacturing and ERP is always accessible.
+Choosing the right MES integration for your project guarantees cost savings, reduced labor hours, and the ability to track your project from inception through unit maintenance, repair, and overhaul.
+An MES implementation is the key to a closed-loop digital thread, ensuring the stream of information passed from design, manufacturing, and ERP is always accessible.

 Download our latest eBook to find out more about how an MES solution works to enable the Digital Thread by unifying design, Manufacturing and ERP.

 - Virgin Orbit Honored in the 2018 Manufacturing Leadership Awards - June 14, 2018

 - iBASEt Appoints Philippe Boissat as Managing Director, EMEA - May 1, 2018